Daily Management in Healthcare: Embedding Accountability

 The approach has been impactful.
 Danna Priest, RN, in the Kaizen Promotion Office, made this observation from her time as an assistant nurse manager in medical telemetry: “I used to go home at the end of the day and think, ‘What did I even do today?’
 Before using standard work for leaders, I felt like my day was spent putting out fires and reacting.
 Now I feel aligned with my team and vision, and it allows me to be proactive in meeting goals.”

 The fourth item within daily management is root-cause analysis, which involves teams getting at the root cause of any issues within their work areas to eliminate waste.
 Root-cause analysis helps team members capture those abnormal items and track them so they can feed into their kaizen — or, improvement — work.
 It is critical to spend time understanding the real problem by using a defined approach.
 Many issues can be solved in the moment, while others may require additional resources from upstream or downstream areas.
 These cross-functional issues can lead to an RPIW or other kaizen activity.

 Cindy Rockfeld, administrative director in ambulatory services, explains that root-cause analyses are particularly effective when applied to multifaceted challenges.
 When a physician says there are holes in the schedule, for example, root-cause analysis brings all stakeholders together to get at facts, not assumptions.
 “As a result,” she says, “we get different perspectives from different stakeholders.
 While the physician may say the hole in the schedule is due to lack of demand, the scheduler may say there are holes because the schedules are blocked.
 Getting the big picture of the root causes for a particular problem is powerful and enables the team to do better planning of the improvement work.’’

-The fifth item Linda refers to is genba walking, or going to the frontline where the work is being done (also known as genba walks).
+The fifth item Linda refers to is going to the frontline where the work is being done (also known as genba walks).
 “It’s a prescribed routine where leaders walk the genba and not only look for accountability, but also work with and coach frontline team members.
 It is a teaching role that guides and empowers staff members,” she says.